Collared Peccary

 Ecological niche

 Being herbivores, Collared peccaries may have a role in the structuring of plant communities and are seed dispersers.
-They may also affect large carnivores populations (jaguar, puma, coyote), as items of prey.
+They may also affect large carnivore populations (jaguar, puma, coyote), as items of prey.

 Fun Facts for Kids

-• This species gets its name from the white hairs, forming a 'collar' around their neck.
+• The Collared peccary gets its name from the white hairs, forming a 'collar' around their neck.

-• Newborn Collared peccaries exhibit red skin, due to which they are usually called 'reds'.
+• Newborn Collared peccaries have red skin, due to which they are usually called 'reds'.
 Juveniles, on the other hand, have brown-yellow overall coloration and a conspicuous black band, running across their back.

 • An alternative name of this species is the "musk hog".
 The animal gets this name due to its scent glands, producing a smelly odor that is used in marking the territory.